 Q: WHAT ARE YOUR THOUGHTS ON PARENT INVOLVEMENT?

-Me: ESA does not require parent volunteer hours, but there are plenty of parent involvement opportunities and needs.
-Way more than our base school.
+Me: ESA does not have mandatory parent volunteer hours, but has plenty of parent involvement opportunities and needs.
 It felt overwhelming at first, but truly you can do as much or as little as you prefer.
-There is definitely a lot of school pride.
 I have found volunteering is the very best way to meet other ESA parents and to see the school day in action.

 P2: Again, I have nothing to compare it too, but I feel like what is asked of us is fair.
 I do feel it can be difficult to be in the know at times.